cognizance-amrita/OS-DOMAIN-TASK-2023/TASK-2/Instructions.md

 1. Create a branch and name it "submission"
 2. Navigate to the submission directory
 3. In the directory create a new directory called "task-2"
-4. Inside "task-2", create a file named bughuntsol.cpp"
+4. Inside "task-2", create a file named "bughuntsol.py"
 5. Fill in the file with your solution to the challenge code
 6. Commit changes
-7. Create a new pull request from your submission branch to main
+7. Create a new pull request from your "submission" branch to "main"
 8. Don't merge the pull request yet!